 You don't have to boil the ocean.
 Target the few controls that break the flywheel of delays, errors, and price drift.

 Catalogs and contracts: Curated catalogs and contract pricing steer users to compliant buys and reduce free-text requests.
+When buyers can find what they need in 30 seconds instead of sending 3 emails, compliance goes up and cycle time goes down.

 Final thought